Does Vale (VALE) Pay a Dividend? (2026)

 The bottom line on the VALE dividend

-VALE (VALE) pays an approximate ~6% dividend, so it offers some income but is held mostly for total return, not yield.
+Vale (VALE) pays about 8.36%, or roughly $1.26 per share a year.
+That is a genuine income yield, so the payout is a real part of the case for holding it, and the coverage question above is the one to answer first.
 For the full picture see the VALE guide.
 Walnut can show how VALE fits your real portfolio.
 It is not an investment adviser.

 FAQ